vackosar/vackosar.github.io/_drafts/2021-10-25-disentagled-representations.md

 ---

 # Why Disentangled
-- attribute manipulation, conditional similirity e.g. the same with different change color
+- give me the same but with different color
 - complementary item e.g. complete fashion outfit

 # What is disentangled
-- Goal change
 - Entangled representation = hard to to preserve some attributes and change others
 - Disentangled: Attibutes have separate dimensions applied to them of there is known orthogonality